 It was built in 1903 to arrive from the village of Sant’Antonio / Caldaro (at 509 meters) on the Mendola pass (1,363 meters).
 The ascent is a suggestive and romantic journey for the breathtaking view of the Adige valley and the Bassa Atesina.

-The difference in altitude of 854 meters is exceeded with an average gradient of 40%, but in the last section it reaches a 64%.
+The difference in altitude of 854 meters is exceeded with an average gradient of 40%, but in the last section, it reaches 64%.
 Today it is one of the steepest in the entire Alpine area.

 On its 2,374-meter course, it climbs a rock wall immersed in the woods, through tunnels and bridges.
 Since 1991 it has been repeatedly revised and modernized.
 The cabins now carry 80 people each.
 The runs have a duration of 12 minutes.